 They’re made up of several parts, usually including a headboard, footboard, side rails and slats, which you may have to put together yourself.
 This type of bed base is often a more decorative option than a divan, and there’s huge range of styles available, from a traditional pine, to leather clad, to fairytale four-posters, and beyond.

-The pros and cons of a divan
+Pros & cons of a divan bed

 There are many reasons to choose a divan over a bedstead.
 One is that most divans offer internal storage, either the form of pull-out drawers or as a lift-up ottoman.
 This can help keep your bedroom tidy and make it easy to find an extra blanket or pillow in the night when you need one.